-Gender analysis involves deepening the analysis that you do anyway in order to intentionally understand the different situations of women, men, girls, and boys with diverse backgrounds and experiences and how these affect your work.
-It is absolutely necessary to be able to make informed leadership decisions-be it in your policy and political dialogue, your programming, your HR management, your budgeting, your procurement, or other.
-This ensures that you act in a way that increases gender equality, rather than inadvertently making it worse.
+Gender analysis involves deepening the analysis that you do anyway to intentionally understand the different situations of women, men, girls, and boys with diverse backgrounds and experiences and how these affect your work.
+Without it you will not to be able to make fully informed leadership decisions-be it in your policy and political dialogue, your programming, your HR management, your budgeting, your procurement, or other.
+It ensures that you act in a way that increases gender equality, rather than inadvertently making it worse.
 There are different levels of gender analysis, depending on its scope and depth: basic, intermediate, and advanced.